mitranim/posterus/readme.md

 other [promise annoyances](#3-annoyances-in-the-standard)?

   * The size kills it.
 At the moment of writing, the core Bluebird bundle is 56 KB minified.
-For the browser bundle, that's insanely large just for cancelation support.
+For a browser bundle, that's insanely large just for cancelation support.
 Not caring about another 50 KB is how you end up with megabyte-large bundles that take seconds to execute.
 Posterus comes at 8 KB, like a typical promise polyfill.

   * At the moment of writing, Bluebird doesn't cancel promises that lose a `Promise.race`.
 I disagree with these semantics.
-Many common use cases demand that losers be canceled.
+Some use cases demand that losers be canceled.
 See the [timeout race example](#1-race-against-timeout).

 ---